aboekhoff/clover-crash-course/README.md

 ## Phase 2: Cat Pictures

-It is an established fact that the internet has two main purposes, and one of them is sharing cat pictures.
+It is an established fact that the internet has two main purposes.

+One of them is sharing cat pictures.